-An image that has been circulating online for the last year and a half claims to show a rare golden zebra.
+An image that has been circulating online for several years claims to show a rare golden zebra.
 Is this image real or fake?

 The image is real, but it has been digitally enhanced.

 This rare zebra named Zoe was born on Sept.
 16, 1998 on the Hawaiian island of Molokai.
 She currently lives at the Three Ring Ranch Exotic Animal Sanctuary above the town of Kailua-Kona on the Big Island of Hawaii.